psvenk/pdf.js-seamonkey/README.md

 # PDF.js [![Build Status](https://travis-ci.org/mozilla/pdf.js.svg?branch=master)](https://travis-ci.org/mozilla/pdf.js)

-This is a fork of PDF.js with support for SeaMonkey 2.49.x.
+This is a fork of PDF.js which works with SeaMonkey 2.49.x and Firefox 52 ESR.
+It probably won't work with later versions of SeaMonkey or Firefox, and I don't currently plan on supporting them in this fork.

 For more information about pdf.js, see: https://github.com/mozilla/pdf.js